apache/iotdb/docs/Documentation/SystemDesign/5-DataQuery/5-GroupByQuery.md

 The downsampling query logic with value filtering conditions is mainly in the `GroupByWithValueFilterDataSet` class, which inherits `GroupByEngineDataSet`.

 This class has the following key fields:
-* private List<IReaderByTimestamp> allDataReaderList
+* private List\<IReaderByTimestamp\> allDataReaderList
 * private GroupByPlan groupByPlan
 * private TimeGenerator timestampGenerator
 * private long timestamp is used to cache timestamp for the next group by partition
 * private boolean hasCachedTimestamp used to determine whether there is a timestamp cache for the next group by partition
 * private int timeStampFetchSize is the size of the group by calculating the batch

-First, in the initialization initGroupBy () method, create a timestampGenerator based on the expression; then create a SeriesReaderByTimestamp for each time series and place it in the allDataReaderList list.
-After initialization is complete, call the nextWithoutConstraint () method to update the result.
-If timestamp is cached for the next group by partition and the time meets the requirements, add it to timestampArray, otherwise return the aggregateResultList result directly; if timestamp is not cached for the next group by partition, use timestampGenerator to traverse:
+First, in the initialization ``initGroupBy ()``method, create a `timestampGenerator` based on the expression; then create a `SeriesReaderByTimestamp` for each time series and place it in the `allDataReaderList` list.
+After initialization is complete, call the `nextWithoutConstraint ()`method to update the result.
+If timestamp is cached for the next group by partition and the time meets the requirements, add it to `timestampArray`, otherwise return the `aggregateResultList` result directly; if timestamp is not cached for the next group by partition, use `timestampGenerator` to traverse:

 ```
 while (timestampGenerator.hasNext()) {
-  // 调用 constructTimeArrayForOneCal() 方法，得到 timestamp 列表
+  // Call constructTimeArrayForOneCal () method to get a list of timestamp
   timeArrayLength = constructTimeArrayForOneCal(timestampArray, timeArrayLength);

-  // 调用 updateResultUsingTimestamps() 方法，使用 timestamp 列表计算聚合结果
+  // Call the updateResultUsingTimestamps () method to calculate the aggregate result using the timestamp list
   for (int i = 0; i < paths.size(); i++) {
     aggregateResultList.get(i).updateResultUsingTimestamps(
         timestampArray, timeArrayLength, allDataReaderList.get(i));
   }

   timeArrayLength = 0;
-  // 判断是否到结束
+  // Determine if it is over
   if (timestamp >= curEndTime) {
     hasCachedTimestamp = true;
     break;